zinguala/DevSecOps12_FinalProject/README.md

 THE INSTANCE WILL BE A DEPLOYMENT WITH A 4 REPLICAS
 USING ANSIBLE WE WILL BUILD A CRON JOB IN JENKINS TO ADD 2 REPLICAS AT 8:‎00 AND DELETE 2 REPLICAS AT 13:00

 # Here are the instructions to get it all working:
+# option 1: run the bash init scripts for web and ansible-jenkins

 # Create FIRST Ubuntu Web machine that will run the minikube cluster: